-y audit matters How our audit addressed the key audit matters scription key audit matter 2 - Consequences of ategic refocus of the group e refer to the note 1.1.6.2.1, 1.3 and 2.3 to 2.7 in the tes to the Consolidated Financial Statements) e Group's management exercised its judgment on the alysis of (i) the contractual terms and (ii) the economic idel of the financial assets.
-19 July 2019, Dexia's Board of Directors approved the plementation of an asset disposal program called the emedial Deleveraging Plan", as mentioned in note 1.3.
-Is decision has been analysed, in relation to the IFRS 9 indard, as a change of business model occurring in the thalf of 2019.
-Ith the application of the IFRS 9 standard, the change in siness model led to the reclassification, as at 1st Janu-2020 (i.e. the first day of the next reporting period), the portfolios of financial instruments previously classidin amortized cost category into the "financial instruints at fair value through other comprehensive income" diffinancial instruments at fair value through profit or categories, based on the business models defined by Management and approved by the Board of Directors.
-The reclassification of the asset portfolios for a nominal of R 6,375 million impacted the statement of income by R -104 million and the equity by EUR -92 million.
+Key audit matters How our audit addressed the key audit matters Description key audit matter 2 - Consequences of strategic refocus of the group (We refer to the note 1.1.6.2.1, 1.3 and 2.3 to 2.7 in the notes to the Consolidated Financial Statements) During their initial recognition in accordance with IFRS 9, the Group's management exercised its judgment on the analysis of (i) the contractual terms and (ii) the economic model of the financial assets.
+On 19 July 2019, Dexia's Board of Directors approved the implementation of an asset disposal program called the "Remedial Deleveraging Plan", as mentioned in note 1.3.
+This decision has been analysed, in relation to the IFRS 9 standard, as a change of business model occurring in the first half of 2019.
+With the application of the IFRS 9 standard, the change in business model led to the reclassification, as at 1st January 2020 (i.e. the first day of the next reporting period), of the portfolios of financial instruments previously classified in amortized cost category into the "financial instruments at fair value through other comprehensive income" and "financial instruments at fair value through profit or loss" categories, based on the business models defined by the Management and approved by the Board of Directors.
+The reclassification of the asset portfolios for a nominal of EUR 6,375 million impacted the statement of income by EUR -104 million and the equity by EUR -92 million.
+Moreover, Dexia uses its judgement to define the appropriate level of its business model.
+Any significant project to sell financial assets classified in the business model whose objective is to hold to collect contractual cash flows over the lifetime of the instrument, is analyzed by the Transaction Committee, and must be approved by the Management and the accounting effects of the change in business models under IFRS accounting standards, we consider the consequences of the Group's assets deleveraging plan as a key audit matter.
 We have assessed, with respect to the applicable accounting standards, the judgement made by Dexia of its economic model to manage the assets.
-We performed, among other things, the following procedures: • reading the minutes of the main governance committees; • Review of the accounting impacts linked to the decisions taken by the governance bodies to change the business models of some financial assets portfolios during 2020 with: - (i) analysis of the criteria used by the governance bodies to classify financial assets in accounting categories with an impact on income or equity, and examination of their compliance with the accounting standards; - (ii) review of the accounting entries of the reclassification portfolio of assets based on the accounting rules; - (iii) the use of our experts to critically review, on a sample basis, the estimation of the fair value of the portfolios of assets reclassified. • Review of the monitoring methods for the sale of financial assets classified in "amortized cost".
+We performed, among other things, the following procedures: reading the minutes of the main governance committees; Review of the accounting impacts linked to the decisions taken by the governance bodies to change the business models of some financial assets portfolios during 2020 with: (i) analysis of the criteria used by the governance bodies to classify financial assets in accounting categories with an impact on income or equity, and examination of their compliance with the accounting standards; (ii) review of the accounting methods for the reclassification portfolio of assets based on the accounting rules; (iii) the use of our experts to critically review, on a sample basis, the estimation of the fair value of the portfolios of assets reclassified.
+Review of the monitoring methods for the sale of financial assets classified in "amortized cost".
 Finally we have examined the information disclosed in the notes to the Consolidated Financial Statements related to the "Remedial Deleveraging Plan" including the information pescribed by IFRS 7 "Financial Instruments: Disclosures".